googleforgames/agones/sdks/README.md

 backing Pod will be deleted, if they have not shut themselves down already.

 ### GameServer()
-⚠️⚠️⚠️ **This is currently a release candidate feature and has not been released** ⚠️⚠️⚠️

 This returns most of the backing GameServer configuration and Status.
 This can be useful for instances where you may want to know Health check configuration, or the IP and Port the GameServer is currently allocated to.